danialrp/laravel-webpay/README.md

             //Transactions was not successful
         }

-        //Do somthing for successful transactoin
+        //Do something for successful transactoin

     }
 }